Newberry Professor of Earth and Environmental Sciences, Lamont-Doherty Earth Observatory, Columbia University

 - Newberry Professor of Earth and Environmental Sciences, Lamont-Doherty Earth Observatory, Columbia University

-Dr. Wallace S. Broecker, better known as Wally, is the Newberry Professor of Geology in the Department of Earth and Environmental Sciences at Columbia University.
-He is a scientist at Columbia’s Lamont-Doherty Earth Observatory.
-He received his B.A., M.A. and Ph.D. from Columbia University with a doctorate in geology in 1958 followed closely by his appointment to the Columbia faculty in 1959.
-Wally has spent his entire academic career at Columbia and, at the age of 83, he continues to teach and do research.
-In addition, he spends two months each year teaching a short course at Arizona State University.
-Wally lives in New York City with his wife, Elizabeth Clark, with whom he has worked for over two decades.
+Wallace S. Broecker passed away February 18, 2019.
+He was better known as Wally, and was the Newberry Professor of Geology in the Department of Earth and Environmental Sciences at Columbia University.
+He was a scientist at Columbia’s Lamont-Doherty Earth Observatory.
+He received his BA, MA, and PhD from Columbia University with a doctorate in geology in 1958 followed closely by his appointment to the Columbia faculty in 1959.
+Wally spent his entire academic career at Columbia.
+In addition, he spent two months each year teaching a short course at Arizona State University.
+Wally lived in New York City with his wife, Elizabeth Clark, with whom he has worked for over two decades.

 Wally's main research has focused on defining the ocean’s role in climate change.
 He was one of the pioneers in radiocarbon and uranium series dating – quintessential tools for mapping the Earth's past climate fluctuations.
 He was the first to recognize what he called the Ocean Conveyor Belt and its critical role in climate fluctuations, arguably the most important discovery in the history of oceanography.
 His recent work puts him among the leaders in calling for action to halt the build-up of anthropogenic carbon dioxide.